Part 3 - Exercise - a key piece of the weight loss puzzle

 Reframing exercise

-Movement is a celebration, not punishment.
-It's something you GET to do, not HAVE to do.
+Movement is a gift, not a punishment.
+Something you get to do, not have to do.

 Consider these questions:

-How will I overcome these obstacles? (eg plan to walk with a friend)
+- How could I overcome these obstacles?... (eg plan to walk with a friend)

 Your weekly movement plan

 Build a realistic, sustainable schedule that fits your life.
-Remember — every extra bit of movement counts.
+Every extra bit of movement counts.

 ☐ Listen to podcasts or audiobooks